terrafirma2021/MAKCM/README.md

 Welcome to the MAKCM 2024 project!
 This is a new open-source implementation for remote injection of mouse control with passthrough, featuring dual ESP32-S3 microcontrollers based on RTOS and advanced task management over the traditional loop.

+## To switch internal Phy to OTG disabling cdc/jtag on boot, please run the OTG bat file on the left port!
+- The bat file will enable automatic install of python
+- automatic install of the espidf python toolset
+- Will then be asked to input com name ( please enter as COM??)
+- Tool will then start and ask you typ type BURN in caps
+- once mcu is switched you will not see further connections unless boot button is held down upon inserting, this is correct
+- to flash bin, just hold boot upon inserting cable, mcu will boot cdc as normal, enjoy!

 ## Key Features

 - **High-Speed Communication**: Supports 6Mbps com port communication speed for seamless performance.